Home > News & Reports

 Recent news reports have raised the specter of identity thieves who target children or the elderly for identity theft.
 While the statistics bear this out, the part of the story left untold is that this is usually not a random crime and that family members are often to blame.

-The FTC has a page dedicated to offering advice to parents on how to protect their child’s identity from theft.
-It gives parents a “how to” on knowing the warning signs, how to prevent the theft of their child’s identity, how to check their credit, and how to repair any damage if they are targeted.
-[Page: http://www.consumer.ftc.gov/articles/0040-child-identity-theft]
+The FTC has a page dedicated to offering advice to parents on how to protect their child?s identity from theft.
+It gives parents a ?how to? on knowing the warning signs, how to prevent the theft of their child?s identity, how to check their credit, and how to repair any damage if they are targeted.
+[Page: https://www.consumer.ftc.gov/topics/privacy-identity]

 The CFPB has guides for people who are serving as powers of attorney, trustees, court appointed guardians and government fiduciaries (Social Security representative payees and VA fiduciaries.)
 The guides are intended to help the financial caregiver in three ways: ?
 They walk you through your duties. ?
 They tell you how to watch out for scams and financial exploitation, and what to do if your loved one is a victim. ?
 They tell you where you can go for help.

 The guides can be downloaded on the Consumer Financial Protection Bureau?s website: [http://www.consumerfinance.gov/blog/managing-someone-elses-money/?utmsource=newsletter&utmmedium=email&utm_campaign=20131029OA]

 If you have questions about these or other consumer matters, please contact the Consumer Protection Division of the Attorney General?s Office at 1(800) 436-2131 or email@example.com .